kgateway-dev/kgateway/docs/content/getting_started/_index.md

 We know you want to jump right in and start hacking away with Gloo Edge.
 That's awesome!
 If you want to try out Gloo Edge in a hosted setting, please check out our [Katacoda](https://katacoda.com/solo-io) courses that will guide you through a number of scenarios using Gloo Edge, all in a sandboxed environment.

-If you'd rather use your own Kubernetes cluster, all you need to do is install Gloo Edge Gateway using `glooctl` or Helm.
+If you'd rather use your own Kubernetes cluster, all you need to do is install Gloo Edge using `glooctl` or Helm.

 {{< tabs >}}
 {{< tab name="glooctl" codelang="shell">}}